philzook58/philzook58.github.io/_posts/2026-02-18-weighted_uf.md

 date: 2026-02-18
 ---

 A union find variant I think is simple and interesting is the "weighted" union find.
 This is distinguished from "size" or "rank" in that weight is considered a property of the id given by the user, not a internal property of the data structure <https://en.wikipedia.org/wiki/Disjoint-set_data_structure#Union_by_size> .
-Deciding who becomes parent of whom is decided by comparing weights.
+Deciding who becomes parent of whom in a call to `union` is decided by comparing weights.

 ```python
 from dataclasses import dataclass,field